 While all of this might be true…the more likely truth is that we prevented our own success with disempowering, bullsh*t excuses.

 Author Brian Tracy implores us to stop coming up with justifications and take full responsibility for our lives.
 It’s not about the conditions we are in because other people with our conditions have been successful.

 So if it’s not the conditions, what separates the achievers and the average person?

 According to Brian Tracy, the single most important determining factor is a success is simple; Self-discipline!
 Fortunately for us, it is a habit and it can be learned.
 Within his book, Brian Tracy describes 21 rules that will help us to build more self-discipline and therefore more self-respect and self-esteem.

 About Brian Tracy

 He has now given several thousand seminars and worked with more than a thousand companies worldwide.
-In his books, blogs, and videos, he teaches personal development, time management, public speaking, sales and business training and practical tips on book writing.
-He sold millions of books and regularly writes article for his website www.briantracy.com.
+In his books, blogs, and videos, he teaches personal development, time management, public speaking, sales and business training, and practical tips on book writing.
+He sold millions of books and regularly writes articles for his website www.briantracy.com.

 No Excuses Book Summary

 Brian Tracy describes self-discipline as the ability to “do what you should do when you should do it whether you feel like it or not“.
 The two enemies of self-discipline are the path of least resistance (shortcuts, get rich quick mindsets, etc.) and the concept of instant gratification (pleasure now with no concern for the future).